rusticlion/LionsPawGames/README.md

 # README

-A multi-purpose personal site built with software I like.
-Rails and React are foundational.
-Massively assisted by ChatGPT 4.
+A multi-purpose personal site built with software I like, primarily Rails and React.

 Table of Contents